 Celebrities like Viola Davis, Esperanza Spalding, and Erykah Badu look forever young with their fabulous mass of curls.

 Hey, it’s your hair growing out of your head and you get to be acquainted with it for the first time in your life.
 The journey can be exciting and exhilarating.

 Natural hair lets you be a bit of a ninja.
-When curly, it’s shoulder-length or shorter depending on your hair length one week.
+When curly, it’s shoulder-length or shorter depending on your hair length.

 Why Did You Go Natural?

 Readers share why they decided to go natural in the compilation below:-

 Loved the styling options, that’s why I went natural,” – Eboghomen